What Countries Can Felons Travel to? A Comprehensive Guide

 - Theft

-It is important to note that Canadian authorities have access to U.S. criminal records.
-If you attempt to enter Canada without declaring your criminal record, you can face a permanent ban.
+It is important to note that Canadian authorities can access U.S. criminal records.
+You can face a permanent ban if you attempt to enter Canada without declaring your criminal record.

-Therefore, it is crucial to address any criminal inadmissibility issues before attempting to enter Canada.
-This may involve applying for rehabilitation or obtaining a TRP, depending on your specific circumstances.
+Therefore, addressing any criminal inadmissibility issues is crucial before attempting to enter Canada.
+Depending on your specific circumstances, this may involve applying for rehabilitation or obtaining a TRP.

-In another neighbor to the U.S. Felons also face restrictions to enter into Mexico.
-But this neighbor imposes little limits than that of Canada.
+In another neighbor to the U.S., Felons also face restrictions to enter into Mexico.
+But this neighbor imposes fewer limits than Canada.
 The State Department of Mexico states that:

 “Mexican law permits Mexican immigration authorities to deny foreigners entry into Mexico if they have been charged with or convicted of a serious crime in Mexico or elsewhere.”